UCalgary Mobilizing Alberta Events page

 Indigenous Science, Biodiversity, and Climate Action

-Ballard is an associate professor in the Department of Earth, Energy and Environment at the University of Calgary.
-She is the first director of the new Indigenous Science Division at Environment and Climate Change Canada.
-Anishnaabe from Lake St. Martin First Nation, Dr. Ballard’s latest research explores Three-Eyed Seeing and how her fluency in Anishinaabe mowing can transform approaches to water resource management using Anishinaabe mowing baseline indicators.
-Dr. Ballard also serves on a number of committees and working groups, including recent appointments as scoping expert for the second IPBES global assessment of biodiversity and ecosystem services and expert for the IPBES task force on Indigenous and local knowledge.
-She currently holds NSERC (Natural Sciences and Engineering Research Council of Canada) and CIHR (Canadian Institutes for Health Research) grants.
-Her other research interests include, but are not limited to, climate change and sustainability of flooding/displacement.
+Dr. Myrle Ballard is an associate professor in the Department of Earth, Energy and Environment at the University of Calgary and the first director of the Indigenous Science Division at Environment and Climate Change Canada.
+Anishnaabe from Lake St. Martin First Nation, Dr. Ballard’s research explores Three-Eyed Seeing and how her fluency in Anishinaabe knowledge can transform water resource management using baseline indicators.
+She also serves on numerous committees and working groups, including as a scoping expert for the second IPBES global assessment of biodiversity and ecosystem services and as an expert for the IPBES task force on Indigenous and local knowledge.
+She currently holds NSERC and CIHR grants, with broader interests in climate change and flood/displacement sustainability.

-Woodburn is a Kwiakah First Nation member from the West Coast of British Columbia.
-Woodburn is currently completing his Master of Science degree in geoscience at UCalgary, where he is focusing his research on regenerative forestry and rebuilding knowledge systems within his traditional territory in the remote inlet of Phillips Arm, B.C.
-During his undergraduate studies at Carleton University and his time working with the Indigenous Science Division at Environment and Climate Change Canada, Woodburn has led a research project on clam gardens, an Indigenous technology that involved a deep understanding of the ecosystem to modify intertidal beaches to give clams a habitat to thrive and be managed as a food source.
-One of Woodburn’s goals in his research is to effectively communicate and translate these knowledge systems and unique ways of knowing so that his community, the public, and Indigenous and Western-trained scientists can learn about science through different perspectives.
+Gavin Woodburn is a Kwiakah First Nation member from the West Coast of British Columbia and is completing his Master of Science in geoscience at UCalgary, focusing on regenerative forestry and rebuilding knowledge systems in his traditional territory in Phillips Arm, B.C.
+During his undergraduate studies at Carleton University and while working with the Indigenous Science Division at Environment and Climate Change Canada, Woodburn led a research project on clam gardens, an Indigenous technology modifying intertidal beaches to create sustainable habitats for clams.
+He aims to communicate these knowledge systems so both Indigenous and Western-trained scientists, as well as the public, can learn from different perspectives.

 Caring for More Than Human Worlds in Regimes of Forced Migration